van Ameringen Foundation Grants

 You can learn more about this opportunity by visiting the funder's website.

-- The van Ameringen Foundation provides grants in metropolitan New York and Philadelphia, as well as advocacy support at the national level.
+- The van Ameringen Foundation provides grants exclusively in the five boroughs of New York City and within the city limits of Philadelphia, as well as advocacy support at the national level.

 - You must be a registered 501(c)(3) organization, or a fiscally sponsored project of a registered 501(c)(3).